 On this page:

 The program of study prepares graduates with basic counseling, interviewing, training, management and/or consultation skills.
-Masters's level management courses provide for a program like few others.
+Master's level management courses provide for a program like few others.
 Graduates qualify for a variety of positions in business, government, non-profits, social services, and consulting.
 Additional coursework can lead to a professional counseling license.

 The curriculum for this program does not fulfill the Ohio Professional Counselor licensure requirements.